Dishwasher Leaks or Floods Underneath

 • For any water coming from under the dishwasher not attributed to a plumbing problem, GE Appliances recommends contacting service.

 If the above suggestions do not resolve the issue, service may be needed.
-For service, please schedule an appointment with GE Appliances Factory Service.
+For service, please schedule an appointment with Bodewell.